-First, comparative data will be assembled in three forms detailed elsewhere on this website.
+First, comparative data is being assembled in three forms detailed elsewhere on this website.

-Second, the project will run a series of LAC19 Insights and LAC19 Blog Symposia on comparative legal topics.
-Insights will be moderately in-depth scholarly analyses of common themes, not exceeding 5,000 words, led or co-led by an Editorial Committee member but written collaboratively with members of the network.
-The Insights will aim to identify policy insights emerging from country practices and will benefit from LAC19 Data.
-Symposia will reflect wide-ranging contributions on a topic of particular concern, sometimes accompanied by a digest of LAC19 data.
+Second, the project runs a series of LAC19 Insights and LAC19 Blog Symposia on comparative legal topics.
+Insights are moderately in-depth scholarly analyses of common themes, not exceeding 5,000 words, led or co-led by an Editorial Committee member but written collaboratively with members of the network.
+The Insights aim to identify policy insights emerging from country practices and benefit from LAC19 Data.
+Symposia reflect wide-ranging contributions on a topic of particular concern, sometimes accompanied by a digest of LAC19 data.

-Third, the Editorial Committee will be preparing Reports and ultimately a Final Report on the themes covered by the Area Editors: parliaments, executive powers, comparative health law, social policy, labour policy, inequality and human rights, gender, privacy, and migration.
-The Final Report will be published open-access by Oxford University Press some time late in 2022, following two workshops on their contents held in late 2021 and early 2022.
+Third, the Editorial Committee is preparing Reports and ultimately a Final Report on the themes covered by the Area Editors: parliaments, executive powers, comparative health law, social policy, labour policy, inequality and human rights, gender, privacy, and migration.
+The Final Report will be published open-access by Oxford University Press some time late in 2022, following two workshops on their contents held in November 2021 and May 2022.